 AC/DC Lineup Changes: A Complete Guide

-But while the band’s sound has remained steady over the decades, the names and faces behind the music have undergone their share of turnover, and that’s where this installment of Lineup Changes comes in.
+But while the band’s sound has remained steady over the decades, the names and faces behind the music have undergone more than their fair share of turnover, and that’s where this installment of Lineup Changes comes in.
 We’re taking a chronological look at the ins and outs of life in AC/DC, from their earliest days as struggling unknowns to their current status as one of the reigning kingpins of rock.

-Bonus: You Think You Know AC/DC?
+You Think You Know AC/DC?

 Subscribe to Ultimate Classic Rock on